 I’ll break down each of the three options and why you might take them below.

-The full loop with a visit to Acaime (the hummingbird house) is about 7.7 miles and will take 5-6 hours in total depending on conditions, pace, and how often you stop to take in the scenery.
+The full loop with a visit to Acaime (the hummingbird house) is about 7.7 miles and will take 5-6 hours in total depending on conditions, pace, and how often you stop to take in the lush and beautiful scenery.

-I would recommend you do the full loop by heading to the right rather than the left (counter-clockwise, rather than clockwise).
+The ideal option for a loop would be to head to the right rather than the left (counter-clockwise, rather than clockwise).

 This will allow you to reach the highlight of the trek at the end of your day, rather than the beginning, which is seeing the towering wax palms.

-You will also avoid paying the 3.000 fee they charge if you hike to the left.
+You will also avoid paying the 3.000 peso fee they charge if you hike to the left.

-Downsides are that you will have to hike up a steep 800 meter climb (although that’s better than going down it).
+The biggest downside of heading counterclockwise is that you will have to hike up a steep 800-meter climb (although that’s better for the knees than going down it).

-If you are doing the full loop, be sure to allow yourself ample time, especially if you make a stop at the hummingbird house.
+If you are doing the full loop, be sure to allow yourself ample time, especially if you want to make a stop at the hummingbird house (try the chocolate con queso, a Colombian delicacy).

 The last Jeep to return to town leaves promptly at 6:30 pm.
-So if you arrive around noon, I would recommend skipping the hummingbird house and hustling to do the full loop.
+So if you arrive around to start the hike around noon, I would recommend skipping the hummingbird house and hustling to do the full loop.

 If you are short on time or just want to see the wax palms without visiting either the hummingbird house or exploring the rest of the loop, just head to the left.